assemblycapital/houston/README.md

 it can optionally be given a @p. if not, it will create a random moon.

-each moon has a ```breach``` button and a ```cycle keys``` button. these correspond with |moon-breach and |moon-cycle-keys respectively. moons also have a ```forget``` button. this simply removes the moon from houstons agent state. it doesnt effect the actual moon.
+each moon has a ```breach``` button and a ```cycle keys``` button. these correspond with |moon-breach and |moon-cycle-keys respectively. moons also have a ```forget``` button. this simply removes the moon from houstons agent state. it doesnt affect the actual moon.

 users can ```import``` a moon, which just adds the moon @p into houston without any metadata. this allows existing moons to be tracked and tagged as part of the same database.